teamtito/netlify-statuskit/README.md

 ### Creating new incidents

 Adding incidents to your status page is as simple as adding a new document to the incidents collection.
-Create a new incident using npm:
+Create a new incident:

 ```
-npm run new-incident
+gulp newIncident
 ```

 You'll be asked a series of questions about the incident, then Hugo will generate a new file pre-filled with your responses.